jaimechusid/MechaCar_Statistical_Analysis/README.md

 ### Lot 3
 ![Lot3](lot3.png)
 With a p-value of 0.04, we can reject the null hypothesis and conclude that the mean is not equal to 1500 pounds per square inch.

+## Study Design: MechaCar vs Competition
+What metric or metrics are you going to test?
+-Some metrics we can test in this statistical study are cost, fuel efficiency, horsepower, and safety rating.
+These are typical qualities that car users take into account when choosing a car.
+For this statistical study, I am choosing to focus on fuel efficiency.

+What is the null hypothesis or alternative hypothesis?
+-Null hypothesis: MechaCar has an average fuel efficiency less than or equal to its competitors.
+-Alternative hypothesis: MechaCar has an average fuel efficiency greater than its competitors.

+What statistical test would you use to test the hypothesis?
+And why?
+-I would use a two-sample t-test because I am interested in seeing how MechaCar's average fuel efficiency compares to that of its competitors.
+I would perform multiple two-sample t-tests so I can compare it to several different competitors.

+What data is needed to run the statistical test?
+-To run this specific statistical test, I would need to gather a large sample of fuel efficiency data for both MechaCar and it's competitors.
+This would include fuel efficiency data for all different models and makes of the cars, from the past few years for the most updated data.